 What Is The Best Temperature To Use A Wax Press At?

-When Pressing Dry Sift or Bubble - When pressing dry sift or bubble, we recommend temperatures around 180°F - 210°F for 45 - 90 seconds.
+When pressing dry sift or bubble, we recommend temperatures around 180°F - 210°F for 45 - 90 seconds.
 Again, we suggest removing the rosin off the heated plates as soon as you can.
 It's important to prevent the loss of terpenes and the darkening of the rosin.

 Can you cold press rosin?